MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     (5678, 'Seat');
      GO

-    --Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
-Look for output from the stored procedure on the 'Messages' tab.
+    /*Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
+Look for output from the stored procedure on the 'Messages' tab.*/
     EXEC dbo.sp_PrintMessage;
+    GO

     SELECT * FROM dbo.Parts
      ```